Sketched and truncated polynomial Krylov methods: Evaluation of matrix functions: The sketched Arnoldi relation

 The action of sketching appears only in the vector $r$ and in the scalar $\tau_{d+1}$, while the matrix $H_d + r e_d^T$ differs from $H_d$ only in its last column, with a rank-one modification.
 This will have a quite interesting impact in the following derivations.

-To numerically stabilize the sketched procedure, a ``basis whitening'' process is proposed in~\cite{GuettelSchweitzer2022}, which can be seen as a retrospective full orthogonalization of the truncated Krylov basis with respect to the sketched inner product~\eqref{eq:semidef_inner_product}.
-This technique had been used in other earlier sketching-based solvers; see, e.g., \cite{NakatsukasaTropp2021} and its references.
-Given a thin QR decomposition $S U_d=Q_d T_d$, in~\cite{GuettelSchweitzer2022} it is proposed to perform the replacements
+\begin{remark} Relations of the form~\eqref{eqn:arnoldi_tr} do not only arise in the context of the truncated Arnoldi method, but also in case of other recurrences for generating non-orthogonal Krylov bases, e.g., employing Chebyshev or Newton polynomials; see~\cite{PhilippeReichel2012}.
+Proposition~\ref{prop:sk_arn_rel} thus also applies to these methods, but we restrict to truncated Arnoldi here for ease of exposition and because it appears to be the most widely used basis generation method in sketched Krylov methods. \end{remark}

-where the last replacement is not done explicitly.
-This procedure was in fact already employed in the derivation of the sketched Arnoldi relation above.
-The orthogonalization step can be better appreciated by rewriting (\ref{eqn:sk-rel}) as
+{In order to relate Proposition~\ref{prop:sk_arn_rel} to the basis whitening procedure~\eqref{eq:basis_whitening_transformations} outlined in section~\ref{subsec:sketched_fom}, first note that this} procedure was already {implicitly} employed in the derivation of the sketched Arnoldi relation {due to occurrence of the thin QR decomposition}.
+The {underlying} orthogonalization step can be {even} better appreciated by rewriting (\ref{eqn:sk-rel}) as

 from which we obtain the {\it whitened-sketched} Arnoldi relation (WS-Arnoldi in short)

 where $\widehat H_d=T_d H_d T_d^{-1}$ and $\widehat{t} = (h_{d+1,d}/\tau_{d})t$.